Rishabbh-Sahu/extractive_summarization/README.md

 ## Extractive Summarization based on word frequency using Spacy

-Code has been written on window's machine with 'miniconda'.
+Code has been written on window's 10 machine with 'miniconda', However it should work across operating systems.

 #### Follow the instructions below: